jQuery 4.0.0

 We’re on Mastodon!

-jQuery now has its very own Mastodon account.
-We will be cross posting to both Twitter and Mastodon from now on.
+jQuery has a Mastodon account!
+We now post releases and other updates to both X and Mastodon.
 Also, you may be interested in following some of our team members that have Mastodon accounts.

 jQuery: https://social.lfx.dev/@jquery